 Separately, we can offer an inverter or converter for many of our vehicles.
-This changes your appliances and devices from 12V DC to 230V AC, meaning you can use your hairdryer, mobile phone chargers and even laptops without worry.
-Please bear in mind packages and options may change after this post was published.
-Do check with customer service if you have any doubt.
+This changes your appliances and devices from 12V DC to 230V AC, meaning you can use your hairdryer, mobile phone chargers, and even laptops without worry.
+Please bear in mind that packages and options may change after this post was published.
+Do check with customer service if you have any doubts.

 Camping in comfort